dcorn-stone/CornWeb/README.md

 ## Functionalities

-- Handle one client at the same time
+- Handles one client at the same time
 - Use a configuration file to tweak settings
-- Serve a html file
+- Define endpoints

 ## Build From Source